microsoft/acceleratoRs/CreditRiskPrediction/Code/README.md

 make <filename>.<supported format>
 ```

-The geneated files can be removed by `make clean` or `make realclean`
+The generated files can be removed by `make clean` or `make realclean`.

+We include some of the generated files here for ready access through a
+browser from github.